|

 Jerusalem provides the visitor

-with both a breathtaking and spiritual experience never to be
+with both a spiritual experience that he will never forget.

-religions, visitors to the city attest to its uniqueness, and an
+religions, visitors to the city agree to its uniqueness, and a

-ambience that sets it aside from every other city on earth.
+feeling that makes it very different from every other city on earth.

 The walls

-of the old city glow with 2500 years of history, for Jews,
+of the old city have 2500 years of history, for Jews,

 Muslims, and Christians alike.
 In the alleys of The Old City,